 Widow

-• She had been married to, or was the common-law wife of, the deceased for at least one year (or six months if she was age 55 or older and the time of his death).
+1. She was married to, or was the common-law spouse of the deceased, who lived with him under one roof until his death for at least one year (or six months if she was age 55 or older and the time of his death).

 • During the last year, or part of the last year of the deceased’s life, he actually paid her alimony or was obligated to pay her alimony under a court judgment or a written agreement.